How to choose the best yogurt: a dietitian’s guide to the yogurt aisle

 Lactose free traditional and Greek yogurt can be found in most grocery stores on the market.
 These yogurts are made lactose-free with the addition of Lactase, the enzyme responsible for breaking down lactose, a common sugar found in cow’s milk.
 The addition of lactase allows lactose to be broken down into smaller sugars which can be digested by those with lactose intolerance.

 The nutritional properties of LF yogurt are equivalent to their conventional counterpart.
-This means that LF yogurt is also a great source of calcium, and potentially other micronutrients (such as vitamin A or B12) depending on the brand and type of yogurt.
+This means that LF yogurt is also a great source of calcium, and potentially other micronutrients (such as vitamin A, B12, and iron) depending on the brand and type of yogurt.

 Goat milk yogurt